amadi5892/game-proposal/README.md

 ### **Description:**
 >Street racing game.
-User or users will race their cars shifting and boosting to the finish line.
+User or users will race their cars to the finish line.
 A little focus and quick reflexes a winner will rise to the top!

 ### **Rules of the game:**
-> When the race starts the user will have to shift at the appropiate time using the "up" and "down" arrow keys.
+> When the race starts the cars will start speeding towards the finish line.
 When prompted to do so, the user will have a chance to use a Nitrous boost using the "spacebar" key.
 Their car must reach the finish line first to win the game.

 ### **Technical Challenges:**
-* Creating a speed for different gear shifts
-* Getting the cars to shift upon command.
-* When shifting up the car should speed up and when shifting down the car will loose speed.
-* Activating boost at 3rd gear.
-* Multiplayer Mode
+* User function key, spacebar, to boost the car's speed while racing.

 ### **Wireframe**
 ![](./Wireframe/test.jpeg)